Sheharyarkhan1098/virtualParty/README.md

 All the code used for this application is hosted here and the front-end client is a ReactJS application.
 On the backend, we use [Firestore](https://firebase.google.com/docs/firestore) database, from Firebase.

-If you need any help hosting Virtual Faction on your environment, please do not hesitate to contact me @joaoaguiam on twitter or telegram.
+If you need any help hosting Virtual Club on your environment, please do not hesitate to contact me @joaoaguiam on twitter or telegram.